mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

     })
 ```

 The second part is all about validation, for that, I'm going to go to our *Post* end-point.
 So, here we need to copy the *schema*, as well as the line for validating the *request body* using *Joi*.
+Now there is a problem with this approach, the problem is, in this case we have a very simple *schema*, what if you're dealing with a complex object, with quite a few properties?
+Then our validation logic would be duplicated in two different route handlers.
+So let's just copy the code for now, and then we'll come back and refactor it, to make it better.
+So copy the few lines and paste it in th

 ```javascript
     app.put('/api/courses/:id', (req, res) => {